Tanmay337442/EcoEats/README.md

-**EcoEats** is a new website where you can log the foods that you purchase and we will remind you when they are about to expire.
-We also have resources to help people learn ot cook, provide nutritious recipes, and help them build a community and connect with others
+**EcoEats** is a Flask webapp designed for the 2024 UofT Engineers Without Borders Moral Code Hackathon.
+The app allows people to log the foods that they purchase, and notifies them when the food is about to expire.
+The app also has resources to help people learn to cook, and generates nutritious recipes based on available food using AI.

-date picker
-graphs and trends / ML analytics (such as which food is wasted often)

-notifications for expiry

-meal planninng features (user inputs current ingredients, AI reccomends meals)

-Each user can log their data in the website, (gamification) where people get rewarded for logging more, the algorithm can then recommend a recipe or a meal that takes into account the food that is available

-place for users to write feedback (rating system for recipies)

-create shopping lists based off what they need

-TODO
-gamification - lose points for wasted food, gain for food bank donations food bank donations
+Features:
+- Date picker to set the expiry date of food
+- Notifications when foods are about to expire
+- Meal planning - note, the AI feature is only for demonstration purposes, and is not functional because it requires an API key
+- Page to receive feedback on the app and how it can be improved

+Run the `__init__.py` file in the app folder, and navigate to localhost:5000 in your browser to view the app.